 - A. Manufacturers: Subject to compliance with requirements, provide products by one of the following:

 - 1. Algoma Hardwoods, Inc.

 - 2. Eggers Industries.

 - 3. Graham Wood Doors; an Assa Abloy Group company.

-- 4. VT Industries, Inc.
+- 4. Marshfield Door Systems, Inc.

+- 5. Mohawk Doors; a Masonite company.